Global Data Barometer Home Page

 More than the sum of its parts

-The evidence we gather through our peer-reviewed expert survey will furnish a macro view of national policy and practice around data for the public good to provide actionable insights.
+The evidence gathered through our peer-reviewed expert survey furnishes a macro view of national policy and practice around data for the public good to provide actionable insights.